-- 1 A copy of the relevant Individual Candidate Record Card is provided in the Appendix, and should be photocopied by Centres, as required. - 2 Complete the information at the head of the form. - 3 Mark the coursework tasks for each candidate according to the assessment criteria provided in Section 7.3.3. - 4 Enter a description of each of the three coursework tasks (individual activity, pair-based activity and group activity) and the mark for each task in the appropriate spaces. - 5 Add the marks for the three tasks and enter the mark (out of 30) in the Total Mark box on the record card. - 6 Transfer the marks to the First Language English Component 6, Speaking and Listening Coursework Assessment Summary Form in line with the instructions in Section 7.3.5. - 7 Retain all Individual Candidate Record Cards and samples of recorded coursework.
+- 1 A copy of the relevant Individual Candidate Record Card can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code and Centre number, after which it will direct you to the correct forms. - 3 Mark the coursework tasks for each candidate according to the assessment criteria provided in Section 7.3.3. - 4 Enter a description of each of the three coursework tasks (individual activity, pair-based activity and group activity) and the mark for each task in the appropriate spaces. - 5 Add the marks for the three tasks and enter the mark (out of 30) in the Total Mark box on the record card. - 6 Transfer the marks to the First Language English Component 6, Speaking and Listening Coursework Assessment Summary Form in line with the instructions in Section 7.3.5. - 7 Retain all Individual Candidate Record Cards and samples of recorded coursework.